 Preserving plums is a great way to enjoy these tasty fruits for longer — especially if you have a plum tree in your backyard!
 We’ll show you how to freeze plums, how to dry them, and how to preserve fresh plums as jams and sauces.

 There’s something undeniably enchanting about biting into a ripe, juicy plum at the peak of its freshness.
 This low-histamine food is not just delicious but also packed with nutrients and health benefits.
 However, as with many fruits, their season is fleeting, leaving many of us longing for them for the better part of the year.

 The good news?
 By preserving plums, you can savor their vibrant flavor throughout all seasons!
 Below, we explore three delightful and eco-friendly ways to keep the essence of summer alive in your pantry, ensuring you have a perfect treat whenever you desire.

 When preserving plums, be sure to pay attention to the quality of the fruit you’re buying:

 - Use ripe plums — the fruit should be fully ripe but still firm to the touch

 - Only use plums with an intact skin

 - Separate out mushy plums or fruits with rotten spots

 Across the US, plums are harvested from May through to the end of October.
-Depending on the variety of plum, sizes, shapes, and colors can be quite varied.
-Color variations of plums include black, blue-black, blue, blue-red, purple, purple-red, red, yellow, and yellow-green.
+Depending on the variety of plum, the sizes, shapes and colors can vary.

 Choosing which plums you want to preserve is very much a personal choice.
 However, if you’re not growing your own, we highly recommend purchasing organically grown plums.
 You can find package-free organic plums at local farmers’ markets — check out LocalHarvest to find one near you!